 #1.
-The Best Internet Provider in Los Angeles, CA is Spectrum.
+The Best Internet Provider in Los Angeles, CA is AT&T U-verse.

 Dish Network offers satellite television service that integrates with Amazon Alexa.

 Dish Network provides Television in Los Angeles, CA

 Call now for Dish Network internet availability at your address.